emmaFan0821/MLP-and-MQDF-MINIST/README.md

 # MLP-MINIST
-Design an MLP model to achieve the classification task on MNIST.
+Design an MLP and MQDF (Modified Quadratic Discriminant Function) model to achieve the classification task on MNIST.
 Show the training process and classification results.